-For only the second time, Seoul Sausage Co. founders Ted Kim, Yong Kim and chef Chris Oh served a dish they created while competing on The Great Food Truck Race, and it made a good impression on us at Plate By Plate, Project by Project’s annual tasting benefit at downtown L.A.’s Vibiana event space.
+For only the second time in their young history, Seoul Sausage Co. founders Ted Kim, Yong Kim and chef Chris Oh served a dish they created while competing on The Great Food Truck Race.
+Their latest creation wowed the show’s host, Tyler Florence, and made a good impression on us at Plate By Plate, Project by Project’s annual tasting benefit at the Vibiana event space in a former downtown Los Angeles rectory.

-Their incendiary Korean twist on arancini, which they dubbed flaming fried balls, were deep-fried rice balls that packed plenty of flavor.
-The Seoul Sausage Co. triumvirate incorporated spicy pork sausage and cheesy kimchi.
-They added a squiggle of DMZ sauce (a tribute to Korea’s demilitarized zone?), a Sriracha aioli supercharged with kimchi and garlic.
-It would have been unfair to other people in line at the event if we downed about a dozen flaming fried balls.
-Basically, Seoul Sausage Co. did their job, leaving us wanting more, which is what we’ll get once they open on a Sawtelle Boulevard side street.
+Their incendiary Korean twist on arancini, which the Seoulful partners dubbed flaming fried balls, were deep-fried rice balls that packed plenty of flavor.
+The Korean-American triumvirate incorporated spicy pork sausage and cheesy kimchi.
+They added a squiggle of DMZ sauce (a tribute to Korea’s demilitarized zone?), which involved Sriracha aioli that they supercharged with kimchi and garlic.
+It would have been unfair to other people in line at the event if we downed about a dozen flaming fried balls, so I showed momentary restraint.
+Basically, Seoul Sausage Co. did their job, leaving us wanting more, which is what we’ll get once they open on Mississippi Avenue, a Sawtelle Japantown side street.

 Dose of Vitamin P spotlights my favorite pork dish from the previous week.